brian-j-smith/Mamba.jl/doc/tutorial.rst

 	          "s2" => rand(Gamma(1, 1))]
 	         for i in 1:3]

 Initial values for ``y`` are those in the observed response vector.
 Likewise, the node is not updated in the sampling schemes defined earlier and thus retains its initial values throughout MCMC simulations.
-Three different sets of initial values are generated for ``beta`` from a normal distribution and for ``s2`` from a gamma distribution.
+Initial values are generated for ``beta`` from a normal distribution and for ``s2`` from a gamma distribution.

 MCMC Engine
 ^^^^^^^^^^^

 MCMC simulation of draws from the posterior distribution of a declared set of model nodes and sampling scheme is performed with the ``mcmc`` function.
-As shown below, the first three arguments are an ``MCMCModel`` object, a dictionary of values for input nodes, and a dictionary of initial values.
+As shown below, the first three arguments are an ``MCMCModel`` object, a dictionary of values for input nodes, and a dictionary vector of initial values.
 The number of draws to generate in each simulation run is given as the fourth argument.
 The remaining arguments are named such that ``burnin`` is the number of initial values to discard to allow for convergence; ``thin`` defines the interval between draws to be retained in the output; and ``chains`` specifies the number of times to run the simulator.

 .. code-block:: julia